MatthewDLudwig/NimiqWrapper/README.md

           - The default value is `false` and `window.nimiq` will be `undefined`.
             - `window.Nimiq` is different from `window.nimiq`
           - Boolean
+        - `whenReady`
+          - If included, this callback will be ran once `NimiqWrapper:nodeReady` would return true.
+            - This is useful if you'd rather not have to check `nodeReady` to be sure the node is initialized.
+            - This is also useful if there's an action you want to only do once when the node is initalized.
+          - By default an empty callback will be used.
+          - Function
 - Getters
   - `nodeType`
     - Returns the type of node that has been initialized as a string.